ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ### Redeem

-Run by the client in the redemption phase of the protocol to generate the client's message.
+Run by the Client in the redemption phase of the protocol to generate the Client's message.

 Inputs: